Spring Undergraduate Research Forum

 - The student forwards the abstract to the reviewers.
 Please be mindful of the submission date and review time.

 - The student receives their abstract back from the reviewers with comments and makes appropriate changes in consultation with their mentor.

 - Once the mentor approves the abstract then the student may submit it to SURF.

 To be accepted to SURF, approval from the Institutional Review Board (when applicable) is required.
 View the IRB Web site for additional information.

-It is essential that the abstract be well-written and in language understandable by representatives of any discipline across campus.
-Discipline-specific jargon should be avoided, and if necessary should be clearly defined.
+It is essential that the abstract is well-written and in language understandable by representatives of any discipline across campus.
+Discipline-specific jargon should be avoided, and if necessary, should be clearly defined.
 Abstracts and titles must be in the English language.
 The abstract must provide clear evidence that the student has undertaken a project that involves research at a level beyond the normal classroom experience.

 You must submit an abstract to present at SURF.
 Use the abstract guidelines below to help you prepare your submission.
 The guidelines also include sample abstracts.